How can smart lighting save you money?

 LED light bulbs

 It’s always worth upgrading to LED bulbs if you haven’t done so already.
 LED bulbs offer instant, flicker-free light which run at a much lower, safer temperature than halogen bulbs.
-They also last between 20-25 times longer than a typical halogen bulb, so it is worth investing in LED bulbs if you’re looking for a long-term solution.
+They also last between 20-25 times longer than a typical halogen bulb.
+In addition, there is the ecological perspective.
+If you were to replace all bulbs with LED lights, in the average UK home you could reduce your carbon dioxide emissions by approximately 65kg a year.
+This is equivalent to the carbon dioxide emitted by driving a car for 220 miles.

 What else should I consider?